VertigoStr/GeoReminder/README.md

-There is a simplest location alarm.
+There is a simplest location alarm for android.